ShiftClick/js-scope-challenge/README.md

 # JavaScript Scope Challenge

-Scope is an important concept in JavaScript.
-Understanding it will let you write well-organised code that avoids bugs.

 ## What is scope?

 Scope is the context a variable is available in.
-It defines what variables can be used at a each part of your code.
+It defines what variables can be used in each part of your code.
 There are two kinds of scope: global and local.

 ### Global scope

 Everything at the "top-level" of your code is global.
 This means anything outside of functions or "blocks" like `if` statements.

 The global scope is also shared across all normal script tags.
-This can be confusing as you can use variables that aren't previously referenced in a file at all.
+This can be confusing as you can use variables that don't appear to exist in that JS file.

 ### Local scope

 Variables inside of functions or "blocks" are locally scoped.
 A block is created by curly brackets, like `if` statements.

-Local variables are not visible or usuable outside of that function or block.
+Local variables are not visible or usable outside of that function or block.

 ```js
 function square(x) {